Boehringer-Ingelheim/toscaci/README.md

 ## Getting started
-To be able to use this tool you first need to understand how to use the toscactl and configure the CIService
+To be able to use this tool you first need to understand how to use the toscactl and configure the CIService:

 ## Using CLI tool
 Get the cli tool from https://github.com/Boehringer-Ingelheim/toscaci/releases